AshutoshDevpura/Message-spam-classifier-UCI-ML/README.md

 ## Conclusion
-I were able to build a Naive Bayes classifier that can accurately predict whether an SMS message is spam or ham with an accuracy of approximately 98%.
+I was able to build a Naive Bayes classifier that can accurately predict whether an SMS message is spam or ham with an accuracy of approximately 98%.
 The model can be further improved by using more advanced natural language processing techniques and trying out other classification algorithms.